AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/brand-portal-download-assets.md

 ---

-# Téléchargement de fichiers depuis le portail des marques {#download-assets-from-bp}
+# Téléchargement de fichiers à partir du portail de marque {#download-assets-from-bp}

 <!-- Before update in Download experience - 26th Aug 2020 comment by Vishabh.
  All users can simultaneously download multiple assets and folders accessible to them from Brand Portal.
 This way, approved brand assets can be securely distributed for offline use.
 Read on to know how to download approved assets from Brand Portal, and what to expect from the [download performance](../using/brand-portal-download-assets.md#main-pars-header).